bcourter/bcourter.github.io/_posts/2023-03-11-non-euclidean-arithmetic.md

 ---
 title: Discrete non-Euclidean geometry for kids via trivial arithmetic
-tags: SDF Geometry nTopology Education
+tags: SDF Geometry nTop Education
 ---

 My daughter, "X", who just turned five, has been enjoying adding and subtracting small whole numbers in her head.
 She is just starting to write, so we made a little table for her to practice.
 Here she is adding: